quicwg/base-drafts/draft-ietf-quic-transport.md

 to the current state of that connection.
 Packets are associated with existing connections using connection ID if it is present; this might include connection IDs that were advertised using NEW_CONNECTION_ID ({{frame-new-connection-id}}).
-Long-form packets for connections with incomplete cryptographic handshakes and short-form packets that have a zero-length connection ID are associated with an existing connection using the tuple of source and destination IP addresses and ports.
+For connections with incomplete cryptographic handshakes packets with the long header are associated with an existing connection using the tuple of source and destination IP addresses and ports.
+An endpoint that chooses a zero-length connection ID also uses the address tuple to identify which connection a packet with a short header is intended for.

-A packet that uses the short header could be associated with an existing connection with an incomplete cryptographic handshake.
-Such a packet could be a valid packet that has been reordered with respect to the long-form packets that will complete the cryptographic handshake.
+A packet that uses the short header could be intended for an existing connection with an incomplete cryptographic handshake.
+Such a packet could be a valid packet that has been reordered with respect to the packets that will complete the cryptographic handshake.
 This might happen after the final set of cryptographic handshake messages from either peer.
 These packets are expected to be correlated with a connection using the tuple of IP addresses and ports.
 Packets that might be reordered in this fashion SHOULD be buffered in anticipation of the handshake completing.

 0-RTT packets might be received prior to a Client Initial packet at a server.